From accepted offer to the closing table, every date and document managed

 A full coordination checklist is built in the transaction management system the same day the file is received.
 Brokerage-specific compliance requirements are applied from the start.
 The agent receives an intake confirmation with the file ID and deadline summary.

-A master contact sheet is built and distributed within 24 hours of contract acceptance — buyer, seller, both agents, BICs, lender, closing attorney, and inspector.
+A master contact sheet is built and distributed within 24 hours—buyer, seller, both agents, BICs, lender, closing attorney, and inspector.
 Each contact is confirmed in writing; all subsequent communications are logged with timestamps.

-A brokerage compliance file is assembled alongside the active transaction — not assembled in a scramble before closing.
-Required disclosures are collected, wire-fraud and agency receipts are filed, and the file is ready for broker review at any point.
+A brokerage compliance file is assembled alongside the active transaction—not in a scramble before closing.
+Disclosures are collected, wire-fraud and agency receipts filed, and the file is ready for broker review at any point.

 Due Diligence Period